Kazakhstan Premier League: Soviet winners of republican level

 Note that some teams such as Kairat Almaty participated in the upper leagues of the Soviet annual football competition.
 There was no solidly established independent Kazakh championship and the republican winner was conditionally picked by the Football Federation of Kazakh SSR.
 Since 1936 there was taken places republican football competition among sports societies and agencies and later among "collectives of physical culture" (CPhC → KFK).
-Since 1980 champion of the Soviet Kazakhstan was also awarded to "teams of masters" (professional teams) competing in football competitions of the Soviet Second League.
+Since establishment of the Class B republican competitions in 1960s, there were competitions for the Kazakhstani teams of masters organized sporadically often with teams from Kyrgyzstan.
+From 1980, the champion of the Soviet Kazakhstan was also awarded to "teams of masters" (professional teams) competing in football competitions of the Soviet Second League.